|Note: this information is for the calendar year 2013

 Seattle City Light customers who would like to support the development of a new generation of renewable energy sources can do so by participating in the Green Up Program.

-This information is provided in compliance with fuel disclosure provisions of the Fuel Mix Disclosure section of RCW 19.29A, passed by the Washington State Legislature in 2000.
+This information is provided in compliance with fuel disclosure provisions of the Fuel Mix Disclosure section of RCW 19.29A, passed by the Washington State Legislature in 2000 and based on 2013 data.